 Being informed allows you to make decisions that you think are right.
-We encourage everyone to take a good look through what’s being proposed for New Zealand’s ITPs and come to your own conclusions.
+We encourage everyone to take a good look through the summary of decisions document so you what’s planned for New Zealand’s ITPs and come to your own conclusions.
 You already know how we feel, so use this page as a resource to figure things out for yourself.
 We’ve also got a FAQ page, so head over there for some clear and concise answers to burning questions.

 Under the Reform of Vocational Education, all New Zealand’s 16 Institutes of Technology and Polytechnics (ITPs) will be merged into a single entity called the New Zealand Institute of Skills and Technology.